 Joe Johnston is a film producer, author, journalist, songwriter, music producer, advertising creator, and marketer, paving his career with creative mileposts like leading the team that invented McDonald’s Happy Meal.

-Joe is now teaming with legendary producer Doug Claybourne (The Black Stallion, The Mask of Zorro, North Country, The War of the Roses) to produce the dramatic feature movie, Rosa and Black Gold. https://www.rosaandblackgoldmovie.com/themovie
+Joe is now teaming with legendary producer Doug Claybourne (The Black Stallion, The Mask of Zorro, North Country, Rumblefish, The War of the Roses) to produce the dramatic feature movie, Rosa and Black Gold. https://www.rosaandblackgoldmovie.com/themovie

 Joe has contributed to major motion picture soundtracks including 8 Seconds, Something to Talk About, Perfect Stranger, and TV shows like West Wing, J.A.G., All My Children, Faith and Hope, Nashville Now, and You Can Be A Star.
 He was music supervisor for Lifetime’s No Regrets.
 Also in TV, Joe booked and produced the Dixie Chicks’ first appearance on CMT network’s Nashville Now.
-He has also been a musical segment producer for Jerry Lewis’ March of Dimes Telethon.
+He has also twice been a musical segment producer for Jerry Lewis’ March of Dimes Telethon.

 He supplied graphics to Close Encounters of the Third Kind and props to Decision.
-He produced, wrote, and hosted Seeing is Believing, a CBS affiliate health program.
+He produced, wrote, and hosted Seeing is Believing, a three-season CBS affiliate health program.
 His documentaries include Jubilee for Fisk University, and others for various charities.

 Joe negotiated the Dixie Chicks’ first Nashville record label deal, and has worked with stars like Vince Gill, Waylon Jennings, George Straight, LeAnn Rimes, Alabama, Marty Stuart, Mark Chesnutt, T. Graham Brown, Riders in the Sky, John Anderson, and Ian Tyson.
 Also Pop legend Melanie (Roller Skate, Woodstock), Comic songster Tim Wilson, Jim Horn, (the Beatles), and Timothy B. Schmidt (the Eagles).
 Notably, he produced background vocals on 3 Platinum albums for Chesnutt.

 He won Gospel music’s Dove Award, with multiple nominations and 4 other Finalist songs, and the Nashville Songwriters Association International Achievement Award.
-He cowrote “Count Your Blessing,” the only song to go Number One twice on the Southern Gospel charts.
+He cowrote the Christmas classic Go Tell, and Count Your Blessing, the only song to go Number One twice on the Southern Gospel charts.

 Joe is known as a song scout, tracking down hits for his artists, including the title cuts of Restless Heart’s “Matters of the Heart” album and Alabama’s “Cheap Seats,” on which he played the bat cracks!
 When Joe couldn’t persuade Chesnutt to record “Money in the Bank,” it became a Number One for John Anderson.